StasGavrilov/Starwars-react/BUGS.md

-Bugs list:
-* There is no pagination counter ✓
+TODO:
 * After goes back from Character page it always goes back to page 1 after refresh also
+* Fix the scrolling
+* Pagination is moving with number of the characters

+DONE:
-* url not changing after back to page 1 with refresh ✓
+* url not changing after back to page 1 with refresh
-* Center the pagination ✓
+* Center the pagination
-* list not showing if it takes time to get information from the api ✓
+* list not showing if it takes time to get information from the api
+* There is no pagination counter